 Sage has been one of the most popular culinary herbs since ancient times.
-It adds great flavor to many different dishes, but this herb also holds a great deal of healing properties and, when planted in the garden, it attracts beneficial pollinators and prevents harmful pests.
-Sage is hardy and easy to grow, so if you aren’t already growing this garden powerhouse, perhaps this season is the time to begin.
-Read on for the essential guide to sage, which will give you all the know how you need to grow, harvest, preserve, and use sage.
+It adds great flavor to many different dishes, but this herb also holds a lot of healing properties.
+Plus, when planted in the garden, it attracts beneficial pollinators and prevents harmful pests.
+The sage plant is hardy and easy to grow, so if you aren’t already growing this garden powerhouse, perhaps this season is the time to begin.
+Read on for the essential guide to sage, which will give you all the know-how you need to grow, harvest, preserve, and use sage.

 Sage also has powerful anti-fungal and antibacterial properties.
 Ancient Greeks and Romans used sage as a preservative for meat because of its ability to help reduce bacteria.

-Sage is a woody-stemmed, perennial herb in Zones 5-8 and in milder climates—like my Zone 8 garden—it can be harvested year-round.
+Sage is a woody-stemmed, perennial herb in Zones 5-8, and in milder climates, it can be harvested year-round.
 Common Garden Sage (Salvia officinalis) is a silvery green color and has the best flavor for cooking.
 There are also many attractive varieties of sage that have purple, variegated, or tricolor leaves.

 When planting in the garden, choose a sunny area and give sage plants 25-30” inches of space between each plant so that they have enough room to grow.
 Plant sage in nitrogen-rich, well-draining soil and water regularly so that it never dries out completely.